MedMaxLab/BIDSAlign/docs/SelectionTab.md

 2. label-based selection

-- **Label Name (char)**: the column name of the participant file to look for the desired value.
+- **Label Name (cell array)**: the column names of the participant file to look for the desired value.
-- **Label Value (char)**: the column value that a subject should have to be selected.
+- **Label Value (cell array)**: the column values that a subject should have to be selected.
 Currently, only string values are supported.

 2. name-based selection